Apollo Client (React)¶

 If you don't want to clone the repository, the demo application is also available in-browser in the Realm GraphQL CodeSandbox.

-As in any MongoDB Realm project, you'll need to install the Realm Web SDK to authenticate users and requests.
+As in any Realm project, you'll need to install the Realm Web SDK to authenticate users and requests.

 npm install realm-web